ardalis/pluralsight-ddd-fundamentals/README.md

 ## 5. Credits

 This sample is from [Julie Lerman](https://www.pluralsight.com/authors/julie-lerman) and [Steve Smith](https://www.pluralsight.com/authors/steve-smith)'s Pluralsight course.
 The original sample was written for .NET Framework by Steve.
 The current .NET 5 version was initially ported with the help of [Shady Nagy](https://twitter.com/ShadyNagy_).
-Progress Software provided the [Blazor Scheduler control](https://www.telerik.com/blazor-ui/scheduler) used to display the clinic's schedule.
+Progress Software provided the [Blazor Scheduler control](https://www.telerik.com/blazor-ui/scheduler) used to display the clinic's schedule*.

+\* *Initial version is using a Kendo schedule since certain features weren't availalbe at recording time*

 Additional credits include:

 - Your name could be here...